 - stay at home, except to get medical care, if you are sick.

 - wear a facemask if you are sick.

 - clean and disinfect frequently touched surfaces daily.
-This includes tables, door nobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.
+This includes tables, door knobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.
 If surfaces are dirty, clean them.
 Use detergent or soap and water prior to disinfection.

 - disinfect surfaces: Most common EPA-registered household disinfectants will work.
 Use disinfectants appropriate for the surface.
 Options include: (1) diluting your household bleach.
 To make a bleach solution, mis: 5 tablespoons (1/3rd cup) bleach per gallon of water OR 4 teaspoons bleach per quart of water, (2) Alcohol solutions.
-Ensure solutions has a least 70% alcohol, and Other coom EPA-registered household disinfectants.
+Ensure solutions have at least 70% alcohol, and Other coom EPA-registered household disinfectants.
 Click here for more CDC details.

 Additional recommendations and information are provided in the menu on the top left side of this webpage.